ujwalk04/webCrawler/README.md

 ## Approach
 ***
-* Note to be taken that you are in the correct directorty before running the program
-* Here you can run the program individually for each type of problem
+* The user can run the program individually for each type of problem .
-* Here we have used streamlit to render the results in a web-interface instead of displaying it in the terminal.
+* We have used streamlit to render the results in a web-interface instead of displaying it in the terminal.
 The __SSL Certificate__ details (if enabled) of the website and the info regarding null tab index and the __image tags__ without __alt text__ are displayed in a local URL.
 * We have also used streamlit to display information regarding the __cookies__ present in a website.

 ## Libraries used :